Case Law on UNCITRAL Texts (CLOUT)

 Harmonization of international trade law in practice requires that the laws concerned are interpreted in a uniform manner.
 Many UNCITRAL texts contain the principle that in interpreting the texts concerned, judges and arbitrators should consider the international origin of the law and the need to promote uniformity in its application.

-The CLOUT Network monitors relevant court decisions and arbitral awards, collects case information, prepares CLOUT Abstracts, and submits these documents to the UNCITRAL Secretariat.
+The CLOUT system relies on an international network of contributors with an expertise in international commercial law.
+The CLOUT Network monitors relevant court decisions and arbitral awards, collects information on potential CLOUT cases, prepares CLOUT abstracts and submits these documents to the UNCITRAL secretariat.
 Members of the CLOUT Network are:

 • National correspondents, who are designated by States that are parties to an UNCITRAL Convention or that have enacted legislation based on an UNCITRAL text